ucsf-deb/bifs/README.rst

-A number of class variables are available in the biffs class; many are set to defaults by the class constructor and many are calculated and set automatically when an inital image is loaded.
+A number of class variables are available in the biffs class; many are set to defaults by the class constructor and many are calculated and set automatically when an initial image is loaded.
 To see how to set various variables and perform an analysis using them, view the example scripts provided with the package (and mentioned above).